Serge Lifar

 As ballet master of the Paris Opera from 1930 to 1944, and from 1947 to 1958, he devoted himself to the restoration of the technical level of the Paris Opera Ballet, returning it to its place as one of the best companies in the world.

 Biography

 Early life and education

-Lifar was born in Kyiv, Russian Empire.
+Lifar was born in Kiev (now Kyiv), Russian Empire.
 His year of birth is officially shown as 1904 (as on a 2004 Ukrainian stamp commemorating his centenary).

-He became the pupil of Bronislava Nijinska in her ballet studio «School of Movement» in Kyiv, 1920.
+He became the pupil of Bronislava Nijinska in her ballet studio «School of Movement», 1920.

-In 1921 he left Soviet Russia and was noticed by Sergei Diaghilev, who sent him to Turin in order to improve his technique with Enrico Cecchetti.
+In 1921 he left his native city, at that time occupied by Soviet troops, and was noticed by Sergei Diaghilev, who sent him to Turin in order to improve his technique with Enrico Cecchetti.

 Ballets Russes

 He made his debut at the Ballets Russes in 1923, where he became the principal dancer in 1925.
 Lifar was considered the successor to Nijinsky in the Ballets Russes.
 He was cast at the age of 21 opposite Tamara Karsavina in Nijinska's Roméo et Juliette (1926, score by Constant Lambert); Karsavina was twice his age.
 He originated leading roles in three Balanchine ballets for the Ballets Russes, including La Chatte (1927), with a score by French composer Henri Sauguet and based on an Aesop fable, which featured Lifar's famous entrance in a 'chariot' formed by his male companions; Ode by Léonide Massine and Apollon Musagète (1928) with a score by Stravinsky depicting the birth of the Greek God Apollo and his encounter with the three muses, Calliope, Polyhymnia, and Terpsichore; and Le Fils prodigue (The Prodigal Son) (1929), with a score by Sergei Prokofiev, the last great ballet of the Diaghilev era.